DecisionsDev/decisions-bai-sample-dashboards/topics/settingup.md

 You check the results from running the setup command.

-1. Navigate to *LibertyInstall*/usr/servers/odm81010/apps, which contains all the sample web applications for ODM.
+1. Navigate to *LibertyInstall*/usr/servers/*profileName*/apps, which contains all the sample web applications for Operational Decision Manager.
- The **DecisionService.war** was modified after the others applications because it was repackaged.
+ The **DecisionService.war** was modified after the other applications because it was repackaged.
-2. Open *LibertyInstall*/usr/servers/odm81010/logs/console.log.
+2. Open *LibertyInstall*/usr/servers/*profileName*/logs/console.log.
 3. Search for the string DecisionService to find the following message:

     CWWKZ0001I: Application DecisionService started